romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 ```

 #### Considerations
-> [!note]
+!!! note
-> * RWO vs RWX: Two containers in the same Pod can share a single PVC with ReadWriteOnce (RWO).
+    * RWO vs RWX: Two containers in the same Pod can share a single PVC with ReadWriteOnce (RWO).
 The volume is mounted once on the node, and both containers see the same mount.
 A ReadWriteOnce Pod is also fine for the sidecar-in-same-Pod pattern, but it will block any additional Pod from mounting the PVC.
 With the Trident NAS driver, choose RWX for flexibility and scalability.
-> * Security: The sidecar brings a host/<fqdn> Kerberos keytab into the app Pod.
+    * Security: The sidecar brings a host/<fqdn> Kerberos keytab into the app Pod.
 A separate SSH Pod sharing the PVC avoids placing that credential in the app Pod and reduces blast radius.
-> * Kerberos: sshd reads its host/<fqdn> key from /etc/krb5.keytab to accept GSS; it does not run kinit.
+    * Kerberos: sshd reads its host/<fqdn> key from /etc/krb5.keytab to accept GSS; it does not run kinit.
-> * Delegation: Users must enable GSSAPIDelegateCredentials.
+    * Delegation: Users must enable GSSAPIDelegateCredentials.
 Use KEYRING:persistent:%{uid} and align UIDs so delegated user tickets are visible to node rpc.gssd for per-user NFS.
-> * NFS mount: The CSI Node plugin mounts on the node; Pod-side tickets do not alter the NFS mount unless the credential cache is visible to the node (KEYRING/file ccache + cruid, or gssproxy).
+    * NFS mount: The CSI Node plugin mounts on the node; Pod-side tickets do not alter the NFS mount unless the credential cache is visible to the node (KEYRING/file ccache + cruid, or gssproxy).
-> * Hardening: Apply NetworkPolicies, runAsUser/runAsGroup/fsGroup, drop capabilities, restrict sshd users/groups.
+    * Hardening: Apply NetworkPolicies, runAsUser/runAsGroup/fsGroup, drop capabilities, restrict sshd users/groups.
-> * Operations: Separate Pod lets you patch/rotate sshd and keytabs independently of the app and apply tighter PodSecurity/PSaC policies.
+    * Operations: Separate Pod lets you patch/rotate sshd and keytabs independently of the app and apply tighter PodSecurity/PSaC policies.

 ## Top Takeaways